Welcome to Boostr Consulting

 Not sure if you should be claiming R&D tax credits?
 Contact Boostr Consulting for a free consultation to determine if you are eligible and how much you can get back.

-Most of the companies carrying out research activities in Colorado are unaware of the resources that can provide them with necessary funding.
+Most of the companies carrying out research activities are unaware of the resources that can provide them with necessary funding.
 That’s where Boostr Consulting comes in.
-We specialize in providing R&D consultancy services to companies nationwide, but being based in Boulder, we specialize in helping Colorado companies.
+We specialize in providing R&D consultancy services to companies nationwide.
 From small-scale R&D firms to big technology giants, our consultants help identify the right funding channels, already available to you.
 Whether it is identifying your reimbursement eligibility or assisting you in filing for your R&D tax credit, we are there every step of the way.

 Boostr Consulting: R&D tax credits are an important source of non-dilutive financing.
 If you conduct R&D, we will help you to reduce your income taxes or obtain cash refunds.